R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 M. Meyerhoff, Introducing sociolinguistics, 2nd ed.
 Abingdon: Routledge, 2011.

-W. Labov, ‘The social stratification of (r) in New York City department stores’, in Sociolinguistic patterns, vol. Conduct and communication, Philadelphia: University of Pennsylvania Press, 1972, pp. 43–69.
+W. Labov, ‘The social stratification of (r) in New York City department stores’, in Sociolinguistic patterns, Philadelphia: University of Pennsylvania Press, 1972, pp. 43–69.

 W. Labov, ‘The social stratification of (r) in New York City department stores’, in The new sociolinguistics reader, Basingstoke: Palgrave Macmillan, 2009, pp. 49–59.

-W. Labov, ‘Hypercorrection by the lower middle class as a factor in linguistic change’, in Sociolinguistic patterns, vol. Conduct and communication, Philadelphia: University of Pennsylvania Press, 1972, pp. 122–142.
+W. Labov, ‘Hypercorrection by the lower middle class as a factor in linguistic change’, in Sociolinguistic patterns, Philadelphia: University of Pennsylvania Press, 1972, pp. 122–142.

 P. Kerswill, ‘Social Class’, in The Routledge companion to sociolinguistics, London: Routledge, 2007.

 W. Labov and EBSCOhost ebook collection, The social stratification of English in New York City, 2nd ed.
-Cambridge: Cambridge University Press, 2006 [Online].
+Cambridge: Cambridge University Press, 2006.
 Available: https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=206810

 P. Trudgill, The social differentiation of English in Norwich, vol. Cambridge studies in linguistics.
 Cambridge [Eng.]: University Press, 1974.